JaKooLit/OpenSuse-Hyprland/README.md

 ## 🪧🪧🪧 ANNOUNCEMENT 🪧🪧🪧
 - This Repo does not contain Hyprland Dots or configs!
 Dotfiles can be checked here [`Hyprland-Dots`](https://github.com/JaKooLit/Hyprland-Dots) .
 During installation, if you opt to copy installation, it will be downloaded from that centralized repo.
-- Check out changelogs here [`Hyprland-Dots-Changelogs`](https://github.com/JaKooLit/Hyprland-Dots/blob/main/CHANGELOG.md)
+- Hyprland-Dots use are constantly evolving / improving. you can check CHANGELOGS here [`Hyprland-Dots-Changelogs`](https://github.com/JaKooLit/Hyprland-Dots/wiki/7.-CHANGELOGS)

 ## Activating Packman Repo
 - by default, the packman mirror chosen is "https://ftp.gwdg.de/pub/linux/misc/packman/suse/openSUSE_Tumbleweed/"